SFDO-Tooling/CumulusCI/docs/env_var_reference.rst

 Environment Variables
 =====================

-CumulusCI has environment variables that are useful when CumulusCI is being run inside of web applications such as MetaCI, MetaDeploy, and Metecho.
+CumulusCI has environment variables that are useful when CumulusCI is being run inside of web applications, such as MetaCI, MetaDeploy, and Metecho.
 The following is a reference list of available environment variables that can be set.